Siam Paragon

 Siam Paragon (สยามพารากอน) is a shopping mall in Bangkok, Thailand.
-It is one of the largest malls in Thailand, along with IconSiam, CentralWorld and CentralPlaza WestGate.
+It is one of the largest malls in Thailand, along with Iconsiam, CentralWorld and Central WestGate.
+It is located right in front of Siam BTS station, an interchange station on both Sukhumvit Line and Silom Line of the BTS Skytrain.

-Siam Paragon includes a range of specialty stores and restaurants as well as a multiplex (15 large screen cinemas), the Sea Life Bangkok Ocean World aquarium, an exhibition hall, the Thai Art Gallery, and an opera concert hall.
-It also has a bowling alley and karaoke centre.
+Siam Paragon includes a range of specialty stores and restaurants as well as a multiplex (16 large-screen cinemas), the Sea Life Bangkok Ocean World aquarium, an exhibition hall, the Thai Art Gallery, and an opera concert hall.
+It also has a bowling alley and karaoke center.
 It is a joint venture by Siam Piwat, the company that owns the adjacent Siam Center/Siam Discovery shopping malls, and The Mall Group, which owns The Emporium.
 Siam Paragon's financial results are not reported by the privately held Siam Paragon Development.

 History

 Siam Paragon was built on the former site of the Siam Intercontinental Hotel, which was demolished in 2002 at the end of its lease.
 The site, leased for 30 years, is Crown Property Bureau land and at one time was the royal parkland of Sa Pathum Palace.
 The mall opened on 9 December 2005 at a cost of about 15 billion baht or US$450 million.
 It covers an area of 52 52 rai.